Fahrenheit 9/11: Production

 The New York Times reported about Disney's decision on May 5, 2004.
 Disney stated that both Moore's agent (Ari Emanuel) and Miramax were advised in May 2003 that Miramax would not be permitted to distribute the film.
 Disney representatives said Disney had the right to veto any Miramax film if it appeared that its distribution would be counterproductive to the interests of the company; indeed, Disney had blocked Miramax from releasing two films before: Kids and Dogma.

 Because of these difficulties, distribution was first secured in numerous countries outside the U.S. On May 28, 2004, after more than a week of talks, Disney announced that Miramax film studio founders Harvey and Bob Weinstein had personally acquired the rights to the documentary after Disney declined to distribute it.
-The Weinsteins agreed to repay Disney for all costs to that point, estimated at around $6 million.
+The Weinsteins agreed to repay Disney for all costs to that point, estimated at $6 million.
 They also agreed to be responsible for all costs to finish the film and all marketing costs not paid by any third-party film distributors.
 A settlement between the Weinsteins and Disney was also reached so that 60% of the film's profit would be donated to charity.

 The Weinsteins established Fellowship Adventure Group to handle the distribution of this film.
 Fellowship Adventure Group joined forces with Lions Gate Entertainment (which had released two other Miramax-financed films O and Dogma) and IFC Films to release it in the United States theatrically.
 (Fellowship Adventure Group also handled the film's U.S. home video distribution through Columbia TriStar Home Entertainment).
 Moore stated that he was "grateful to them now that everyone who wants to see it will now have the chance to do so.

-After being informed that the film had been given an R rating by the Motion Picture Association of America, Moore appealed the decision, hoping to obtain a PG-13 rating instead.
+After being informed that the film had been given an R rating by the Motion Picture Association of America (MPAA), Moore appealed the decision, hoping to obtain a PG-13 rating instead.
 Moore's lawyer, former Governor of New York, Mario Cuomo, was not allowed to attend the hearing.
 The appeal was denied on June 22, 2004, and Cuomo contended that it was because he had been banned from the hearing.
 Some theaters chose to defy the MPAA and allow unchaperoned teenagers to attend screenings.